 - The user sees the page normally and does not register anything unusual.

-- When the user saves some private data now, the attacker will be able to see them.
+- When the user saves some private data now, the attacker will be able to access it.

-The main goal of the attacker is to read and manipulate with session data or an identity forgery.
-In both cases, it depends on the particular application how dangerous this can be.
-If the application stores sensitive data to sessions (for example, user passwords in plain text) and allows to show these data or allows to change them, the damage can be severe.
+The main goal of the attacker is to read and manipulate session data or forge their identity.
+In both cases, the risks depend on the implementation of individual applications.
+If the application stores sensitive data to sessions (for example, user passwords in plain text) and allows this data to be displayed or changed, the damage cane be severe.

 Finding session fixation vulnerabilities

-In Kentico CMS, session fixation is possible, depending on application settings.
+In Kentico, session fixation is possible, depending on the application settings.
 You have to ensure that you do not store any sensitive information in sessions.
 The best way is to determine which variables are stored in sessions.
-Then, check how you can manipulate with them (read/change) and think about the risks – what damage can the attacker do by manipulating with them.
+Then, check how you can manipulate with them (read/change) and think about the risks – what damage can the attacker do by manipulating them.
 You can find these risks just from the user perspective by inspecting application reactions, parameters and so on.